mydevfair/Project/README.md

 # Project

-This is a collacbrative project that was completed for a first year Univeristy Team Project
+This is a collabrative project that was completed for a first year Univeristy Team Project